 To review course work acceptable to UNO, see the undergraduate catalog.
 Generally, prospective candidates can look at the undergraduate catalog to get an idea of comparable classes.
-All transfer course work accepted by the University may not be applicable to the College of Education.
+All transfer course work accepted by the university may not be applicable to the College of Education.

 Graduate students should contact the individual program area regarding the policies for transfer credit into graduate programs.

 Professional teacher certification is available in elementary, middle level, secondary and special education.
 Most individuals find these programs to be a major change.
 Individuals interested should review the course requirements for the various teaching programs.
-Visit the Teacher Education Deparment's Undergraduate Programs webpage to learn more.

 For individuals interested in teaching in secondary high demand areas, the Teacher Academy Project (TAP) is a secondary education program designed for individuals who currently hold an undergraduate degree in a major that meets the content requirements for a subject endorsement (Mathematics, Foreign Language, Science, Business, etc.) for certification as a teacher in the secondary schools.

 TAP candidates complete certification coursework while interning in a participating Metropolitan Omaha Educational Consortium (MOEC) school district.
 The graduate work completed during this program may be applied toward the completion of a master’s degree in Secondary Education.

 TAP candidates are enrolled as full-time students which allows for the completion of the certification requirements in one academic year (including summer).
 Visit the TAP webpage for more information.

 Information about initial teacher certification or renewal of an expired certificate, is available at the Office of Academic Advising and Field Experiences Certification webpage.